 Public comments are being accepted and a public meeting will be held May 6 in Port Townsend.
 Staff will provide a report to the State Parks Commission on March 12 during a meeting in Chelan, which will be streamed online.
-The Navy has its sights set on parks in seven counties, including Skagit.
 During the Vietnam War, the U.S. Army Used Drugs to Build Super Soldiers.
 “We had the best amphetamines available and they were supplied by the U.S. government,” said Elton Manzione, a member of a long-range reconnaissance platoon (or Lurp).

 The wing can change shape to control the plane’s flight, and could provide a significant boost in aircraft production, flight, and maintenance efficiency, the researchers say.
 The new approach to wing construction could afford greater flexibility in the design and manufacturing of future aircraft.
 The new wing design was tested in a NASA wind tunnel and is described today in a paper in the journal Smart Materials and Structures, co-authored by research engineer Nicholas Cramer at NASA Ames in California; MIT alumnus Kenneth Cheung SM ’07 PhD ’12, now at NASA Ames; Benjamin Jenett, a graduate student in MIT’s Center for Bits and Atoms; and eight others.
 The result is a wing that is much lighter, and thus much more energy efficient, than those with conventional designs, whether made from metal or composites, the researchers say.
 U.S. Navy Hydrofoil Ship Project.
 Ault Report.
 The Ault Report, or more formally the Air-to-Air Missile System Capability Review, was a sweeping study of US Navy air-to-air missile performance during the period of 1965 to 1968, conducted by Navy Captain Frank Ault.

 The Syrian battlefield is littered with a host of tech and weapons that range from Cold War relics to drones, sophisticated anti-tank systems, Russian jets and anti-aircraft systems ― even aggressive electronic warfare tech.
-The environment is providing invaluable experience to Marines and U.S. military commanders who deploy to the region, but it’s also pushing Marines to retrain skills more salient during the Cold War, like camouflage and reducing electronic and observable signatures.
 What We Know About the U.S. Navy's Drone Fleet of the Future.
 Duffelblog.
 The US Military Is Genetically Engineering New Life Forms To Detect Enemy Subs.
 The Pentagon is also looking at living camouflage, self-healing paint, and a variety of other applications of engineered organisms, but the basic science remains a challenge.